 Anyway, be on the lookout for these ambiguous descriptors and try to read between the lines.

-Beware of multiple properties with the same photos.
+Beware of multiple Airbnb properties using the same listing photos

-Corporate Airbnbs have become more common recently, and you’ll often find that the company (host) managing these spaces will use the same photos with generic furniture for several listings.
+Corporate Airbnb properties have become more common recently, and you’ll often find that the company (host) managing these spaces uses the same photos with generic furniture for several listings.
 I try to avoid these listings.
-I don’t feel comfortable booking some place where the images aren’t the EXACT space I'm staying in.
+I don’t feel comfortable booking somewhere where the images aren’t of the exact space I'm staying in.

-Always use a credit card with travel insurance.
+Always pay for your Airbnb with a credit card offering travel insurance

-Airbnb hosts can set cancellation policies, and these vary from very friendly to really strict.
+Airbnb hosts can set cancellation policies, which can vary from very friendly to really strict.
 Since these can vary, it's worth understanding how to find the cancellation policy.
 Airbnb has a guide to finding this information, pointing out how to find it before booking, after booking but before check-in, in extenuating circumstances, or if you're the host and need to cancel.

 If you cancel before check-in, you should receive a refund on any applicable cleaning fees, plus eligible refund amounts depending on the host's policy.
 Airbnb also charges a service fee (rates vary) that you will pay when confirming a reservation.
-If you cancel before check-in, this fee is refundable.
-Airbnb says so here.
+This fee is refundable if you cancel before check-in.
 However, data points show that Airbnb will only refund this fee 3 times in a rolling 12-month period.
-Also, you typically need to ask for this fee to be refunded.
-It's not always automatic.
+Also, it's not always automatic, so you typically need to ask for this fee to be refunded.

 Final Thoughts